mlecauchois/pablonet/README.md

 With an RTX 4090 GPU and a good internet connection, these are the FPS ranges you should get:
 - Server side FPS: 15-25
-- Device FPS: 2-9
+- Device FPS: 8-15

-Below these FPS, the quality of the experience will be degraded and you should investigate potential network latency issues, or improper GPU setup.
+Below these FPS, the quality of the experience will be degraded and you should investigate potential network latency issues, proximity of the device to your WiFi, proximity of the server to your region, or improper GPU setup.
 Typically, you should make sure that the TensorRT engine is properly re-compiled for your GPU.

 ### Debugging